 |Quick Facts: Genetic Counselors|

-Genetic counselors work in university medical centers, private and public hospitals, physicians’ offices, and diagnostic laboratories.
+Genetic counselors work in university medical centers, private and public hospitals, and physicians’ offices.
 They work with families, patients, and other medical professionals.
 Most genetic counselors work full time.

-Genetic counselors typically need at least a master’s degree in genetic counseling or genetics.
-Although most genetic counselors have a master’s degree, some earn a Ph.D.
+Genetic counselors typically need a master’s degree in genetic counseling or genetics, and board certification.

 Compare the job duties, education, job growth, and pay of genetic counselors with similar occupations.